 The United States Environmental Protection Agency (EPA) states “methane emissions result from livestock and other agricultural practices”.

-Professor Eckart says it is wrong to say plants absorb methane but that large areas of dry soil, such as in outback Australia, can act as a sink for the greenhouse gas.
+Prof Eckart says it is wrong to say plants absorb methane but that large areas of dry soil, such as in outback Australia, can act as a sink for the greenhouse gas.

 Based on the evidence, AAP FactCheck found the Facebook post to be false.
 Methane produced by cattle is not absorbed back into plants and then recycled as protein in a closed cycle.
-Methane is in the atmosphere for a shorter period that carbon dioxide but it causes warming at a faster rate than CO2 while it is present.
+Methane is in the atmosphere for a shorter period than carbon dioxide but it causes warming at a faster rate than CO2 while it is present.

 False – The primary claims of the content is factually inaccurate.

 * AAP FactCheck is accredited by the Poynter Institute’s International Fact-Checking Network, which promotes best practice through a stringent and transparent Code of Principles. https://aap.com.au/